swiftlang/swift-evolution/proposals/nnnn-effectful-readonly-properties.md

 func hadWithdrawlOn(_ day: Date, from acct: BankAccount) async -> Bool {
   return await !acct[day].allSatisfy { $0.amount >= Amount.zero }
   //            ^~~~~~~~~
-  //            this access is async & throws
+  //            this access is async
 }
 ```

-Computed properties or subscripts can only support effects specifiers if the only kind of accessor defined is a `get`.
-In particular, this means that the members can only be read (i.e., because there is no `set`-ter).
-The main purpose of imposing such a restriction is to limit the scope of this proposal to a simple, useful, and easy-to-understand feature.
+Computed properties or subscripts only support effects specifiers if the only kind of accessor defined is a `get`.
+The main purpose of imposing this read-only restriction is to limit the scope of this proposal to a simple, useful, and easy-to-understand feature.
 Limiting effects specifiers to read-only properties and subscripts in this proposal does _not_ prevent future proposals from offering them for mutable members.
 For more discussion of why effectful setters are tricky, see the "Extensions considered" section of this proposal.

 ## Detailed design